Yleo-Aubry/Data-challenge/Crédit-Agricole-Assurances-2025/README.md

 The goal was to predict the **claim cost (Charge)** for agricultural insurance contracts based on heterogeneous data (Meteorological, Structural, and Economic features).

 ## 🧠 The "Trinity" Architecture
-To handle the high variance and Zero-Inflated nature of the data, we designed a 3-pillar ensemble strategy:
+To handle the high variance and Zero-Inflated nature of the data, I designed a 3-pillar ensemble strategy:

 | Component | Model | Weight | Role |
 | :--- | :--- | :--- | :--- |